 With Chicago’s school days shorter than nine other major cities in the nation, Emanuel has stated plans to lengthen the day at hundreds of CPS buildings by up to 90 minutes for the 2012-13 school year, once expiring union contracts make the extension possible.

-But the mayor's team has been trying to get school days extended sooner.
-They've done so by pushing teachers to voluntarily relinquish their contracts early - a move that union officials say undercuts their attempts to get teachers paid for their longer hours.
-Union officials also say the mayor is trying to divide union members before they go to the bargaining table.
+But the mayor’s team has been trying to get school days extended sooner.
+They’ve done so by pushing teachers to voluntarily relinquish their contracts early.
+Union officials, though, insists such a move undercuts their attempts to get teachers paid for their longer hours.
+Union officials add that the mayor is trying to divide union members before they go to the bargaining table.

-"This is about more than 90 minutes," Michael Brunson, recording secretary of the Chicago Teachers Union, said Monday, earning applause.
-"It's about crushing a union."
+“This is about more than 90 minutes-it’s about crushing a union,” said Michael Brunson, recording secretary of the Chicago Teachers Union, earning applause from the crowd.”

-Schools that voluntarily sign on for an extended day - 13 so far, including Howe School of Excellence, 720 N. Lorel Ave., and Genevieve Melody Elementary, 412 S. Keeler Ave. - will receive $75,000 or $150,000 in discretionary funds for the school, and teachers will get a one-time 2 percent bonus.
+Schools that voluntarily sign on for an extended day will receive $75,000 or $150,000 in discretionary funds for the school, and teachers will get a one-time 2 percent bonus.
+Thirteen schools have signed on so far, including Howe School of Excellence, 720 N. Lorel Ave., and Genevieve Melody Elementary, 412 S. Keeler Ave.

 “Teachers are not babysitters; teachers are educators,” said Tara Stamps, a middle school teacher at Jenner Academy of the Arts.
 “The only way to fight a bully (like CPS) is to stand up and fight.”

 Only two people at the forum spoke in favor of an extended school day, both eliciting shouts of disapproval from the audience.